-Arthroscopy is used routinely at St. Peter Hospital to evaluate or treat a number of orthopedic conditions, including torn cartilage, sprains or ruptures of the anterior crutiate ligament (ACL), and many others.
+Arthroscopy is used routinely to evaluate or treat a number of orthopedic conditions, including torn cartilage, sprains or ruptures of the anterior crutiate ligament (ACL), and many others.

 In some cases, arthroscopy is a better alternative than traditional, open surgery because it causes less physical trauma for the patient.
 It also results in less scarring, and typically requires shorter recovery time than open surgery.